luc-polo/Football-probabilities-prediciton/README.md

 - How does it do it?

-To do so the program tries to predict football matches outcomes (Win / Lose only for now)  probabilities and compare it to bookmakers one.
-The proba of bookmakers are the inverse of their odds.
+To achieve this, the program predicts the probabilities of football match outcomes and compares them to those provided by bookmakers.
+The bookmakers' probabilities are calculated as the inverse of their odds.

-The model chosen to do predictions is Logistic Regression.
+The models chosen for these predictions are Logistic Regression and Neural Networks.

 - Why I used the technologies I used?

-Logistic Regression prooved to be the best model as it’s a model that computes probabilities to do classification.
-And the output needed for our model is probabilities.
-Moreover, the scoring function is directly based on the the proba predicted.
-Indeed, the more the predicted proba is far from the real outcome, the more the scoring function penalizes.
+Logistic Regression proved to be an excellent model for this task as it computes probabilities for classification using a model function (the logistic function) that is particularly well-suited for predicting probabilities.
+Moreover, the scoring function is directly based on the predicted probabilities, penalizing deviations from accurate probability predictions

+Neural Networks were also chosen for their ability to model complex, non-linear relationships in the data and their adaptability in probability prediction, supported by the wide range of activation functions available.

 Repository Structure: